DenisBytes/CasaJava/README.md

 - JDK (Java Development Kit)
 - MySQL Workbench

+Update mysql username and password if needed. the current ones are **root** for both.

 Note: If you plan to test email and Stripe functionalities, you'll need to update the application.properties file.